King Inaugurates New JAF Headquarters

-(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, the Supreme Commander of the Jordan Armed Forces-Arab Army (JAF), on Tuesday inaugurated the new JAF headquarters.
+Amman, Jan.
+30 (Petra) His Majesty King Abdullah, the Supreme Commander of the Jordan Armed Forces-Arab Army, inaugurated the new JAF headquarters on Tuesday.

-His Majesty, accompanied by HRH Crown Prince Hussein, was received by Chairman of the Joint Chiefs of Staff Maj.
-Gen. Yousef Huneiti, and an official ceremony was held at the new headquarters, located in Yajouz area.
+His Majesty, accompanied by His Royal Highness Crown Prince Al Hussein bin Abdullah II, was received by Chairman of the Joint Chiefs of Staff Maj.
+Gen. Yousef Huneiti, and an official ceremony was held at the new headquarters, located in the Yajouz area.

-During a tour of the premises, the King commended JAF's efforts and professionalism in executing this modern and advanced project, a Royal Court statement said.
+During a tour of the premises, the King commended JAF's efforts and professionalism in executing this modern and advanced project.

 His Majesty listened to a briefing on the various facilities at the headquarters, built on an area of 300 dunums according to the highest standards.

-The briefing, which highlighted the role of the United Arab Emirates in supporting the project, included an elaboration on the structure of JAF's directorates within the premises, which also includes a marching area of 10,000 squares, the statement said.
+The briefing, which highlighted the role of the United Arab Emirates in supporting the project, included an elaboration on the structure of JAF's directorates within the premises, which also includes a marching area of 10,000 square meters.

-The King signed the guestbook at the new headquarters, expressing pride in JAF personnel and appreciation of their sacrifices to the homeland.
+The King signed the guestbook at the new headquarters, expressing pride in JAF personnel and appreciation for their sacrifices for the homeland.

-UAE Minister of State for Defence Affairs Mohammed Mubarak Al Mazrouei, UAE Ambassador to Jordan Sheikh Khalifa Bin Mohammed Al Nahyan and senior JAF officers attended the inauguration.
+UAE Minister of State for Defense Affairs Mohammed Mubarak Al Mazrouei, UAE Ambassador to Jordan Sheikh Khalifa bin Mohammed Al Nahyan, and senior JAF officers attended the inauguration.

 Legal Disclaimer: